5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ![](Pics/codec_dump_dec.svg)

-Depending on the Codec used in your system, the schematic will looks different.
+Depending on the Codec used in your system, the schematic will look different.

 **Legend**: